Fare: French - New American

 Recommended dishes: Choices are not available.
 The serve single nine-course prix-fixe menu that has at least one item which changes weekly.
 However, they can accommodate almost any dietary request, including a complete vegan, plant-based experience with a week's notice.

 Liquor: BYOB, Local Cape May wines from Hawk Haven Winery are available

 Jardin fits in perfectly with the high-end Cape May dining scene.
-In a town that does not lack for good dining venues, Jardin's has quickly earned the status as one of the best amongst them.
+In a town that does not lack for good dining venues, Jardin's has earned the status as one of the best amongst them ---- if not the best!

 However, Jardin is not for everyone.
 This is a restaurant for the adventurous, eco-friendly, non-carnivore-oriented diner who welcomes a unique dining experience and are willing to pay more for it.

-The Jardin at Hugh opened in the Spring of 2021 in a charming in a restored historic 1883 French Second Empire house, that was the previous Blue Rose Inn Bed and Breakfast.
-The Jardin is co-owned by partners John and Sandy Vizzone who run the Hugh Bed and Breakfast, and famed Chef Michael Schultz who runs The Jardin.
+The Jardin is co-owned by partners John and Sandy Vizzone, who also run the Hugh Bed and Breakfast in the same building, and famed Chef Michael Schultz who runs the restaurant, The Jardin.

 Chef Schultz' nine course prixe fix dinner is well executed, inspiring, artfully presented, and paced perfectly.
 The menu is prepared using high quality, humanely, sustainable, 95% dairy free, organic products, as much as possible.
 They are committed to partnering with ethical purveyors within a 500-mile radius of Cape May.

 The menu features dishes with plant-based items, local chicken or duck, seafood (typically scallops and mussels), artisanal breads baked from ancient grains, spread with cashew cheeses and plant-based butter cream.
 You won't find any red meat or pork at Jardin.